carmelopellegrino/strratio/README.md

 void process() {
   using clock = std::chrono::system_clock; // here you decide the type
-  // from now on it there is only generic code :)
+  // from now on there is only generic code :)

   auto const start = clock::now();

   do_stuff();
   auto const stop = clock::now();
   auto const delta = stop - start;